telefonicaid/fiware-orion/doc/manuals/devel/semaphores.md

 [Top](#top)

-## Notification Queue Statistics Semaphore
+## Notification queue statistics semaphore
 The statistics of the Notification Queue is protected by the semaphore `mtxTimeInQ` in `lib/ngsiNotify/QueueStatistics.cpp`.
 This semaphore is of the type `boost::mutex` and it is used whenever the timing statistics of the Notification Queue is modified/queried:

 * `QueueStatistics::getTimeInQ()`